AgnosPCB/documentation/docs/help/FAQ.md

     If you plan to use your own hardware you have 2 options:

     - Using our [Windows application](https://agnospcb.com/software-tool-download/) + subscribing to any of [our plans](https://agnospcb.com/pricing-eur/).
-It requires a Window's computer and a stable Internet conection.
-This way, you will be able to store the images take by your own camera in a specific folder where the software will capture and inspect them automatically.
+It requires a Windows computer and a stable Internet connection.
+This way, you will be able to store the images taken by your own camera in a specific folder where the software will capture and inspect them automatically.
 You can also upload the images manually as this version does not support remote control of the camera.

     - Configuring our [API](https://agnospcb.com/agnospcb-api/) + subscribing to a GOLD [plan](https://agnospcb.com/pricing-eur/) or superior.
-This is a python script that allows you to integrate our inspection software to your system with ease.
-It can works in any system that can run a Python script.
-It requieres a stable Internet conection.
+This is a Python script that allows you to integrate our inspection software into your system with ease.
+It can work on any system that can run a Python script.
+It requires a stable Internet connection.

 ??? question "I would like to build my own lightbox.
 Do you have any recommendations for setting it up?"

     For optimal results, lighting should be both adequate and consistent, with an aim to eliminate shadows.
 It is recommended to use white lighting for best clarity.
 A lighting ring can be employed if it provides enough illumination.
 However, the key consideration is to maintain consistent lighting conditions at all times.
-Be careful with the influences of external lighting which can vary the conditions between photos.
-This may cause some problems to the detection algorithm.
+Be careful with the influence of external lighting, which can vary the conditions between photos.
+This may cause problems for the detection algorithm.
 If you are able to, enclose the inspection area as much as you can.

 ??? question "Does the OFFLINE version allow for unlimited inspections?"

-    The OFFLINE units entails a one-time purchase with unlimited inspections.
+    The OFFLINE units entail a one-time purchase with unlimited inspections.

 ??? question "Can I use my current camera/AOI to inspect?"